 The longer out-and-back is a total of 14 miles with 4,000 feet of gain, while the loop is a little over eight miles with 1,800 feet of gain, connecting with the Coffman and Alexander Trails, which lead back to the trading post.
 While the trails are well marked, it is easy to get turned around at some of the junctions, so plan ahead—and bring the appropriate route-finding gear on your hike.

-For those interested in learning more about the tribe's history and ties to the oasis, in summer 2020, the Agua Caliente Cultural Museum will open its doors in downtown Palm Springs.
+For those interested in learning more about the tribe's history and ties to the oasis, in 2023 the Agua Caliente Cultural Museum will open its doors in downtown Palm Springs.
 The 48,000-square-foot space will feature an education center, a garden, a spa/bathhouse, along with several outdoor activity spaces.
 “This Cultural Center will allow us to reconnect to our own cultural heritage while sharing it with others,” Tribal Chairman Jeff L. Grubbe said in a statement.
 For more updates and information, be sure to check the Agua Caliente Cultural Museum website.